AielloChan/async-web-worker/README.md

 ## Info

-Use web worker as async function
+Use web worker as async function, both side!

 ## Use